 Wear a facemask or cloth face covering when around other people or pets.

 - If you are sick, you should wear a facemask or cloth face covering when you are around other people (e.g., sharing a room or vehicle) or pets and before you enter a doctor’s office.

 - If the person who is sick is unable to wear a facemask (for example, because it causes trouble breathing) then other household members should wear a facemask or cloth face covering if they enter a room with the person who is sick.

-- Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+- Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without help.
 You do not need to wear the cloth face covering if you are alone.
 Learn more about cloth face coverings.

 Cover your coughs and sneezes and clean your hands often.
-Avoid sharing personal items.